People Clerk helps you with your California small claims lawsuit.Start Lawsuit

-Thinking of filing a Small Claims Court Lawsuit in Monterey County?
+Thinking of filing a Small Claims Court Lawsuit in Santa Barbara County?

 In this article, learn about:

-How to file a small claims lawsuit in Monterey County?
+How to file a small claims lawsuit in Santa Barbara County

 Common types of small claims lawsuits